New York State Department of Labor: 21st century (2000–present)

-2010s to present

 2010 saw the passage of both the NYS Construction Industry Fair Play Act, which made it illegal for an employer to misclassify employees as independent contractors or pay employees off the books, and the Domestic Workers Bill of Rights, the first law of its kind in the nation.

-Effective 22 July 2010, the Public Employment Relations Board (PERB) became responsible for administering the adjudicatory and conciliation provisions of the New York State Employment Relations Act.
+In 2010, the State Employment Relations Board was abolished and the Public Employment Relations Board (PERB) became responsible for administering the adjudicatory and conciliation provisions of the New York State Employment Relations Act.

 In 2013, Governor Cuomo announced sweeping reforms to New York State's Workers Compensation and Unemployment Insurance programs, which were designed to save employers $1.2 billion.

 The NYS Commercial Goods Transportation Industry Fair Play Act went into effect in April 2014.
 This law created a new standard for determining whether a driver of commercial vehicles who transports goods is an employee or independent contractor.

 According to an audit released in June 2014 by State Comptroller Thomas DiNapoli, the Department of Labor did not complete many of its wage theft investigations in a timely manner.
 As of late August 2013, the DOL had more than 17,000 open cases, consisting of about 9,300 active investigations and more than 7,800 cases pending payment, and of these almost 13,000, or 75%, were at least one year old from initial claim date.
 In 2013, the DOL had 142 employees statewide, including 85–90 investigators, handling the complaints.
 By 2015, the caseload had been handled and 85% of investigations were being completed within 6 months.
 In 2015 alone, the agency had distributed a record $31.5 million to victims of wage theft.

 In May 2015, acting labor commissioner Mario Musolino appointed a state wage board to investigate wages for fast food workers.
 In July, the board issued a report recommending a $15-an-hour minimum wage for fast food workers, and in September 2015 acting commissioner Musolino issued an order accepting the recommendations.
 Effective December 31, 2015, the department adopted amended codified regulations (12 NYCRR part 146) implementing the report and order.

 In 2015, Roberta Reardon, a former AFL–CIO and SAG-AFTRA official, was nominated as the state labor commissioner, and was confirmed by the Senate on June 15, 2016.

 In 2016, as part of the 2016–17 State Budget, Governor Cuomo signed legislation enacting a incremental statewide $15 minimum wage plan.
 On December 31, 2016, the first in a series of wage increases went into effect.

 In 2020, tip allowances for employees under the Miscellaneous Wage Order were reduced by 50% by end of June, and eliminated entirely by December 31 (for all industries except hospitality, farmworkers and building service).